- Level 1: free yearly pass - Kindergarten to Grade 12 students who reside at least 2.4 km from their designated school.

 Pro-rated refunds may be approved on the basis of an acceptable reason for no longer requiring bus service.

 Returned cheques will result in a $25 administration charge.
+For information on waiving of fees due to financial hardship, please refer to our Administrative Regulation.

 Why are fees going up for 2017-2018?